MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windbg--kernel-mode-.md

 The Windows debuggers support the following types of cables:

 - Ethernet
-- USB 2.0 / USB 3.0
+- USB 3.0
 - Serial (also called null modem)

 For speed and reliability, you should use an Ethernet cable with a local network hub.
 The following diagram illustrates a host and target computer connected for debugging with an Ethernet cable.

 :::image type="content" source="images/configfortest01.png" alt-text="Diagram showing host and target computers connected via Ethernet for debugging.":::

-An option for older versions of Windows is to use a direct cable, such as a USB or serial cable.
+An option for older versions of Windows is to use a direct cable, such as a serial cable.

 :::image type="content" source="images/configfortest02.png" alt-text="Diagram illustrating host and target computers connected using a debug cable for debugging.":::